cypnk/Anime-List/README.md

 Shin Sekai Yori (From the New World) *2012*
 Shingeki no Bahamuto (Rage of Bahamut) *2014, 2017*
 Shinka no Mi (The Fruit of Evolution) *2021*
+Shiro Seijo to Kuro Bokushi (Saint Cecilia and Pastor Lawrence) *2023*
 Shiroi Suna no Aquatope (The Aquatope on White Sand) *2021*
 Shirobako *2014, 2015, 2020*
 Shirokuma Cafe (Polar Bare Cafe) *2012*